TypeNetwork/variable-fonts-info-site/_examples/10 Families.md

 Example 2

-Google variable font And “single file” for existing family
+Google variable font and “single file” for existing family